AI assistant — not human

 Full-spectrum AI consulting from strategy through implementation for regulated enterprises.

-Read GuideHIPAA, SOC 2, and FedRAMP-compliant Copilot governance framework.
+Read GuideHIPAA, SOC 2, and FedRAMP-aligned Copilot governance framework.

 Read GuideStep-by-step enterprise playbook for Microsoft Copilot governance deployment.